SG TODAY banner 2

 Passive 3D utilizes polarized glasses to separate the left-eye and right-eye images.
 The display simultaneously projects two slightly different polarized images while the passive glasses, equipped with different polarization filters for each eye, ensure that each eye receives the correct image to generate a 3D visual experience.

-Step #3 What are the main Applications of 3D Monitors?
+What are the Main Applications of 3D Monitors?

 3D monitors are used across a wide range of fields, from design and engineering to medicine and gaming.
 They play a significant role in various industrial applications.
 This extended list is provided to further understand and explore the diverse usage areas of 3D monitors across different industries.